Bororo

 - Economic Context And Occupations

-- The Bororo economy is traditionally based on agriculture, hunting, and fishing, with some engagement in artisanal crafts and trade.
+- The Bororo traditionally engage in subsistence agriculture, hunting, and fishing, with some involvement in local trade.

 - Housing And Living Arrangements